 If you ever have the opportunity to purchase a lab-grown purple diamond, we would recommend doing so.
 They might not be rare or valuable in resale or auction terms, but they’re very hard to find.

-Where to buy purple lab-grown diamonds
+Where to buy purple lab-created diamonds

 We review and compare lab diamond jewelers at LabGrownCarats.com to help you find the best diamonds at the lowest price.
-However, as mentioned above, few diamond jewelers stock certified fancy-colored diamonds, particularly the highly scarce purple lab-grown diamonds.
+However, as mentioned above, few diamond jewelers stock certified fancy-colored diamonds, particularly the highly scarce purple diamonds.

-Luckily, one of our absolute top-rated lab-grown diamond jewelers sells purple lab-grown diamonds: James Allen.
+Luckily, one of our absolute top-rated lab-grown diamond jewelers sells purple diamonds: James Allen.
 We recommend James Allen for its excellent prices, large inventory of premium lab-grown diamonds, and their superior service and online shopping experience.

 And for carrying lab-grown purple diamonds!
 You can shop with confidence at James Allen, knowing that you’ll end up with the perfect purple lab-created diamonds at the best possible price.